Clone existing projects

 Another way to clone a project is to use it as a template when you're creating a new project.
 This may come in handy if you're an agency and create projects for your clients based on one prepared content model, for instance.

-Click your initials in the bottom-left corner and choose Projects.
+Click your initials in the bottom-left corner and select Projects.
 Then, click Create new project and select an existing project as a template.
 The rest is the same as with cloning a project.

 - See how to choose a data center for your project.